HicResearch/TREEHOOSE/README.md

 ## Use cases

-TREEHOOSE is originally developed for use with confidential healthcare data such as patient medical records, but is designed to be used and customised for all research and analysis disciplines.
+TREEHOOSE was originally developed for use with confidential healthcare data such as patient electronic health records, but is designed to be used and customised for all research and analysis disciplines which require access to sensitive data.

 ---